Bastard Cookbook launched in New York on June 1

 Bastard Poetry Reading by Karl Holmqvist, followed by a Bastard Cocktail Hour

-Join us for the launch of the Bastard Cookbook, a publication by Antto Melasniemi and Rirkrit Tiravanija, at Gavin Brown’s enterprise in Harlem on June 1, 2019!
-Bastard brothers Antto Melasniemi and Rirkrit Tiravanija will be cooking recipes from the cookbook for free tasting throughout the day.
-The program also includes panels reflecting on the themes of authenticity and experimental cooking.
+The launch of the Bastard Cookbook, a publication by Antto Melasniemi and Rirkrit Tiravanija, waas celebrated at Gavin Brown’s enterprise in Harlem on June 1, 2019!
+Bastard brothers Antto Melasniemi and Rirkrit Tiravanija cooked recipes from the cookbook for free tasting throughout the day.
+The program also included panels reflecting on the themes of authenticity and experimental cooking.

 After years of making food together in gallery settings and art institutions around the world, ‘bastard brothers’ Rirkrit Tiravanija and Antto Melasniemi release their first collaborative cookbook.
 The Bastard Cookbook, co-published by Garret Publications and the Finnish Cultural Institute in New York, brings together new texts from scholars and journalists in food studies, interviews with the chefs and fifty or so odd recipes.
 The dishes and their ingredients are illustrated by photographer Janne Tuunanen as he follows the bastards on a culinary adventure from a fish sauce farm in Thailand to the Archipelago of Finland.